Compute Compound Annual Growth Rate, or use reverse CAGR to find initial/final value. Perfect for mutual funds, stocks, and long-term planning.

 Q: Can I use CAGR for monthly investments?

 Not directly.
-For regular monthly investments (SIP), use XIRR or our SIP calculator.
-CAGR only works for lump sum.
+For regular monthly investments (SIP), use XIRR.